 Sunday Anxiety: Why Sunday Evenings Feel So Heavy

-shanti · 10 min read · 2026-01-26
+maya · 10 min read · 2026-01-26

 It's 6 PM on Sunday.
 You should be relaxing.
 Instead, there's a heaviness in your chest.
 A knot in your stomach.
 Your mind is already at tomorrow's 9 AM meeting.